CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.35-Molinillo.markdown

 categories: cocoapods releases
 ---

-TL;DR: _CocoaPods 0.35_ has been released, with major improvements to the dependency resolution process, [thanks to Stripe's sponsorship] (https://stripe.com/blog/stripe-open-source-retreat).
+TL;DR: _CocoaPods 0.35_ has been released, with major improvements to the dependency resolution process, [thanks to Stripe's support] (https://stripe.com/blog/stripe-open-source-retreat).
 Making the 0.35 release possible is the concurrent release of [Molinillo](https://github.com/CocoaPods/Molinillo) 0.1.0.

 <!-- more -->